 Stormy is our F1 Blue Merle.
 She has been genetically cleared from any inherited diseases.
 She has passed her cardiac and eye OFA exams.
 She is a smart, beautiful and obedient girl with one blue eye.

-In contrast, most other doodles have one parent that is highly shedding so they have to always breed back to the Poodle several times to achieve any sort of low to no shed dog.
-Any way you mix a Sheepadoodle you will get a non-shedding, hypoallergenic dog.
-My F2's multi-gen pups have been swab tested and placed in homes with EXTREME allergies with no trouble at all.
+In contrast, most other doodles have one parent that is a HIGHLY shedding breed (like a Retriever) so they must breed back to the Poodle several times to achieve any sort of low to no shed dog.
+Almost any way you mix a Sheepadoodle you will get a non-shedding, hypoallergenic dog.
+Unless you breed back to the Old English Sheepdog from Sheepadoodle then you may bring in some of the double coat.
+My F2's multi-gen pups have been swab tested and placed in homes with EXTREME allergies with great success.
 These families were not able to even go into a home with a Labradoodle or Goldendoodle.
 The F's just refer to which pairing.
-F1 is the first crossing of Sheepdog and Poodle, F1b is a Sheepadoodle back to a Poodle, F2 is two Sheepadoodles (just like you would breed two German Shepherds etc) and F2b is Sheepadoodle back to poodle.
+F1 is the first crossing of Sheepdog and Poodle, F1b is a Sheepadoodle back to a Poodle or the OES, F2 is two Sheepadoodles (just like you would breed two German Shepherds etc) and F2b is F2 Sheepadoodle back to poodle.
 Each pairing is hypoallergenic.
 What you should look for is health and temperament within the parents because, as they say, the apple doesn't fall far from the tree!

 Often times people underestimate the development that happens in the first 8 weeks of a puppy's life.
 Every day is critical for a puppy's growth.
 They are learning from the moment they are born whether to feel secure or insecure and this goes with them a lifetime.
 You may have had dogs that are neurotic, or timid, or aggressive and wonder why.
 Well, part is genetics and breeding, but a large part is how they are raised those first 8 weeks.
 We provide a loving and hygienic space inside our home for the puppies to thrive.
 They are only learning to trust and explore, never to fear or feel hunger.
 So many breeders stick puppies in a shed and churn out puppies at alarming rates, regardless of what that is doing to these little cuties.
 Families then wonder why their dogs have so many behaviors like eating their own poo, timidity, food aggression, people aggression, accidents in their kennels etc. All these behaviors stem from how they were raised the first 8 weeks.
 You may not get a puppy from me, but take my advice and get a puppy raised in someone's home with an abundance of love, attention and stimuli.